 Is it easy to pass the CIOL DipTrans exam?

 The CIOL DipTrans is a challenging exam for professional translators.
 Depending on the paper, the approximate success rate of candidates is around 25%.
 It’s therefore very important to be properly prepared.
-The Spanish-to-English candidates who prepared with the Translator’s Studio had an overall success rate in January 2021 of 54%, including one distinction and four merits.
+The Spanish-to-English candidates who did our DipTrans preparation courses last year had an overall success rate in January 2021 of 63%, including one distinction and four merits.
 See report.

-The results of the CIOL DipTrans exam are issued within three months of the exam date.
+The results are issued within three months of the exam date.

-What happens if I don’t pass all three parts of the DipTrans on my first try?
+What happens if I don’t pass all three parts of the exam on my first try?

-If you fail one or more parts of the DipTrans exam, you have a total of three years to pass the others.
-In 2021, the CIOL is offering exam dates in January and July for Spanish to English.
-At The Translator’s Studio we offer DipTrans Resitter Packs.
-So, if you have one or more papers still to pass, we can help you.
+If you fail one or more parts of the exam, you have a total of three years to pass the others.
+At The Translator’s Studio we offer Resitter Packs and Translation Workshops.
+So, if you have one or more papers still to pass, we have you covered.

 The DipTrans qualification is the professional translation qualification to get if you’re working as a translator or thinking of becoming one.